There are so many amazing things to do and see in the USA, and this part of the article will touch on a few favorites.

 Note: You can select from two visitors' insurance plans, each offering a choice of four deductibles.

-Before planning a visit to the United States, always check with your service provider about phone calls coverage.
-It may be that the “smart card” (also known as a SIM card) in your current mobile phone needs merely a replacement with a compatible one.
-Since SIM cards are not readily available in the United States, it is wise to purchase your SIM card before you depart.
-You might, also ask about United States roaming rates as the charges may be very high!
+Before planning a visit to the United States, always check with your service provider about phone call coverage.
+It may be that the “smart card” (SIM card) in your current mobile phone just needs replacing with a compatible one.
+Since SIM cards are not readily available in the US, it is wise to buy a SIM card before you depart.
+You might also ask about any roaming charges as these can be expensive!

-The phones charges are as low as $29.99, but you must prepay the per-minute calling charges.
-You can easily purchase additional minutes by using your bank credit card at any time.
-If you check around, you can find some of these phones with very competitive international calling rates.
+They cost from as low as $29.99, but you must prepay the per-minute calling charges.
+You can easily buy extra minutes using your bank credit card at any time.
+If you search around, you'll find very competitive international calling rates.

 To make an international call, simply dial: <011> + country code + city code + number.

-Calls to Canada, Puerto Rico, and some Caribbean countries can be performed without the additional prefix or country code.
+Calls to Canada, Puerto Rico, and some Caribbean countries do not need the additional prefix or country code.

 They are the same as any other long distance call made within the United States.
 Dial: <1> + area code + number.

-The directory assistance is useful in finding telephone numbers.
+Directory assistance is helpful for finding telephone numbers.
 This automated response system communicates in both English and Spanish and is available when using any mobile phone.
 Charges vary up to $1 per service.
 Simply dial: